aoustry/LSIP-Relaxations/README.md

-The required Python 3 packages for the AL-ROMP are:
+The required Python 3 packages for the AL-ROMP solver implementation are:

 - numpy
 - scipy